Telephone:020 7815 7183

 His work has been funded by RCUK, InnovateUK and industrial collaborators, such as Samsung and Bosch with a total career research income that exceeds £10m since 2003.
 Prior to joining LSBU Prof Dunn spent some time as Head of Materials in an industrial environment where he was developing powder and materials processing for capacitors, super-capacitors and batteries.
 In 2013 he was awarded the ‘researcher of the year’ for Science and Engineering at Queen Mary and is a Fellow of the Institute of Materials, Minerals and Mining with a CEng.

 Professor Dunn has significant experience in teaching that ranges from class room experience at all levels covering under-graduate classes of around 300 students and post-graduate classes of 20.
-He was awarded his FHEA in 2004 after completing a PGCert in Learning and Teaching that led to roles as module director, course leader, associate dean for teaching and learning, chair of the post-graduate taught committee and developing highly successful under-graduate and postgraduate courses.
+He was awarded his FHEA after completing a PGCert in Learning and Teaching at Cranfield that led to roles as module director, course leader, associate dean for teaching and learning, chair of the post-graduate taught committee and developing a range of undergraduate and postgraduate courses.

 Professor Dunn has experience teaching a variety of students from materials science to mechanical engineering and chemistry.
 His external activities involve acting as external examiner for courses at the University of Cambridge and Surrey University.